colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-10-00-50-800618-c17-in-detail-code-examples-and-more-by-bartlomiej-filipek.md

 ---
 layout: post
-title: ""C++17 in Detail: Code Examples and More" by Bartlomiej Filipek"
+title: "C++17 in Detail: Code Examples and More by Bartlomiej Filipek"
 description: " "
 date: 2023-09-27
 tags: []